 Andong and the Hahoe Village

 While my own trip suffered from poor planning, I really enjoyed my weekend in Andong.
 There is a masked dance festival, but you don’t have to go just for this.
 Andong is one of the best representations of Korea historically.
 The Korean government often sends foreign dignitaries to Andong so they can get a good feel for the history.
 The Hahoe Village is definitely the main highlight and is worth a dedicated day to fully enjoy.
 Wander the village, check out the museums (the Mask Museum is particularly extensive and free), if the ferry is in operation take it across to the cliff-side, and watch one of the regularly programmed masked dances.

 Suncheon manages to balance both natural attractions man-made.
 The kdrama set was surprisingly fun, I wasn’t expecting a whole lot from it.
-But the sets really began to transport you back to the times they are set in.
+But the sets truly began to transport you back to the times they are set in.
 Suncheon also has a gorgeous bay and National Gardens that are out of this world fabulous.
 I would definitely try to come here in Spring.
 I went in the beginning of winter, and while the gardens were extensive and beautiful, nothing was in bloom.

 At first I wasn’t sure I really liked Tongyeong.
 The city isn’t very easy to navigate, as it’s spread across many rivers where the bridges are very high to accommodate larger boats.
 I wandered for around an hour with some lovely port views but not much else, seemingly unable to cross a river no matter which bridge I walked to.
 However, in the end I loved it.
 The go-cart “luge” is exhilarating and fun, the Dongpirang Village was vibrant with picturesque views, and despite poor reviews I really enjoyed one of their temples.
 I highly recommend a trip here, though it may not be necessary to go for more than a day.